 In the last few decades, high resolution images taken by the Mars Orbiter Camera (MOC, [Malin and Edgett, 2001]) on board the Mars Global Surveyor (MGS) and by the High Resolution Imaging Science Experiment (HiRISE, [McEwen et al., 2007]) on board the Mars Reconnaissance Orbiter (MRO), have revealed a wide variety of morphological features on the surface of the SPRC [Thomas et al., 2000, 2005, 2009].
 These features are formed by the balance between sublimation and condensation of CO2 ice and have no analog on Earth.
 They range from linear ridges (known as fingerprint terrain, Figure 1.2c) to flat-floored quasi-circular pits (dubbed Swiss cheese terrain, Figure 1.2d).
 The Swiss cheese pits have a wide range of sizes and morphologies and are embedded within ice slabs that have a thickness ranging from a few to about ten meters.
-The thicker ice slabs have been heavily eroded by differential sublimation, so in most places on the SPRC, only isolated amorphous mesas remain which can be covered by thinner slabs (some amorphous mesas are visible to the right of Figure 1.2c).
+The thicker ice slabs have been heavily eroded by sublimation, so in most places on the SPRC, only isolated amorphous mesas remain which can be covered by thinner slabs (some amorphous mesas are visible to the right of Figure 1.2c).
 These different slabs are interpreted as having formed during different episodes of CO2 ice deposition, so that the thicker slabs represent older SPRC surfaces and thinner ones represent younger surfaces [Thomas et al., 2005].
-Continuous monitoring of the edges of these pits has revealed that they retreat by several meters each year [Malin et al., 2001, Thomas et al., 2005] in response to differential sublimation between the walls and the flat surfaces [Byrne and Ingersoll, 2003b].
+Continuous monitoring of the edges of these pits has revealed that they retreat by several meters each year [Malin et al., 2001, Thomas et al., 2005] in response to sublimation of the walls [Byrne and Ingersoll, 2003b].
 Because of the low altitude of the sun in the sky at these latitudes, slopes tend to absorb more sunlight.
 In addition, the walls of these pits are darker than the flat surfaces on top [Malin and Edgett, 2001], likely because they expose older ice that may have larger grains.
 This results in further enhanced sublimation with respect to the flat mesa tops.
 Bonev et al. [2008] modeled the response of the SPRC albedo to an enhancement in dust content from a planet-encircling dust storm, which are fairly common on Mars.
 They suggested that sublimation should be enhanced during years with these events, which agrees with measurements of differing pit expansion rates [Byrne et al., 2008] in dusty vs. non-dusty years.

 Since flat surfaces on the SPRC remain bright all year, we can infer that CO2 ice is being buried at a faster rate than grain growth reduces its albedo.
 This implies that these surfaces are in a state of net accumulation.
-It is unclear whether or not this accumulation can offset the ablation of ice slabs due to the erosive expansion of pits and other sublimation features.
+It is unclear whether or not the volume accumulated can offset the volume ablated due to the erosive expansion of pits and other sublimation features.
 Thomas et al. [2016] used images from MRO’s Context Camera (CTX, [Malin et al., 2007]) to measure the overall mass balance of the SPRC in the last 40 years to be between -6 and +4 km3 per martian year.
 The uncertainty in the sign of these latest results demonstrates that the overall mass balance of the SPRC as a whole remains uncertain [Byrne, 2009].